 The act begins with Snake and others aboard the Missouri, which uses Outer Haven's need to surface to fire the nuclear weapon to get Snake aboard the vessel.
-Countless FROGs and one more BB Corps member - Screaming Mantis are all defeated by Snake on the way to stop Liquid, accompanied by Meryl.
-A humorous cameo by Psycho Mantis is seen after, then Meryl and Snake are attacked by FROGs.
-Meryl urges Snake ahead as she and Johnny, who is revealed to not have nanomachines, hold off the FROGs and apparently fall in love.
+Countless FROGs and the remaining BB Corps member - Screaming Mantis are all defeated by Snake on the way to stop Liquid, accompanied by Meryl.
+A brief appearence from Psycho Mantis is seen after, then Meryl and Snake are attacked by FROGs.
+Meryl urges Snake ahead as she and Johnny, who is revealed to not have nanomachines, hold off the FROGs and reveal their love for each other.

-Snake is aided by Raiden who holds off even more FROGs as Snake has to enter a hallway of microwave emitters which burn snake alive till he almost dies.
+Snake is aided by Raiden who holds off even more FROGs as Snake has to enter a hallway of microwave emitters which heavily burn Snake.
 He collapses inside the room containing the Patriots AI Core.
 Otacon's new MK.III uploads a virus created by Naomi which she called FOXALIVE.
-To their surprise, a message from Naomi plays and explains that FOXALIVE stops everything from halting all war economy and activity to destroying all of the AI cores and stopping the Patriots completely.
+To their surprise, a message from Naomi plays and explains that FOXALIVE stops everything from halting the war economy and activity to destroying all of the AI cores and stopping the Patriots completely.
 Snake then realizes that he has one more goal - to stop Liquid Ocelot.
 Snake and Liquid fight in hand-to-hand combat and Snake defeats Liquid once and for all.

 This act, being more of an epilogue, contains no gameplay and is all cutscenes.
-In it, it is shown that Meryl and Johnny marry, she accepts Campbell as her father, and Raiden reunites with his family.
-Meanwhile, Old Snake stands at the grave of Big Boss and attempts to kill himself, pistol in mouth.
-However, at the very last second, he pulls the gun out of his mouth and fires the shot away from himself harmlessly, unable to go through with ending his life.
+In it, Meryl and Johnny get married and Meryl accepts Campbell as her father, and Raiden reunites with his family.
+Meanwhile, Old Snake stands at the grave of Big Boss and attempts to kill himself with a pistol in his mouth.
+However, at the very last second, he pulls the gun out of his mouth and fires the shot away from himself, unable to go through with ending his life.